strikeraryu/query_police/README.md

 ```

-### Summary
+### Summary in Analysis

 You can define similar rules for the summary.
-Current summary attribute supported -
+Current only one attribute is supported in summary -

 - `cardinality` - cardinality based on all tables